 Pregnant women and people who are trying to quit should be supported with NRT to manage nicotine withdrawal and stay smoke-free.

-More information on other websites
+More information

-Derbyshire residents can get free 12 week stop smoking support from Live Life Better Derbyshire or telephone: 0800 085 2299 or telephone: 01629 538 200.
+Derbyshire residents can get free 12-week stop smoking support from Live Life Better Derbyshire or telephone: 0800 085 2299 or telephone: 01629 538 200.

 Derby residents can get free stop smoking support from Livewell or telephone: 01332 641254.

-You can contact the National Smokefree Helpline on telephone: 0300 123 1044.
+People can contact the National Smokefree Helpline, telephone: 0300 123 1044.

 Substance use